iterative/dvc.org/content/blog/2022-04-26-april-22-community-gems.md

 This is supported out-of-the-box!
 Here's how it works:

-1. GitHub action launches "self-hosted" GCP or AWS using `cml runner --reuse --labels=cml`
+1. Within Github Actions, CML launches a [self-hosted runner](https://cml.dev/doc/self-hosted-runners) on GCP or AWS using `cml runner --labels=cml --cloud=gcp`/`--cloud=aws`
-2. GitHub action runs the rest of the workflow on the "self-hosted" runner using `runs-on: [self-hosted, cml]` and `timeout-minutes: 4320`
+2. GitHub Actions runs the rest of the workflow on the self-hosted runner using `runs-on: [self-hosted, cml]` and the maximum allowable `timeout-minutes: 4320`
-3. If GitHub action is about to timeout, CML will restart the workflow.
+3. If GitHub Actions is about to timeout, CML will restart the workflow, so make sure your code regularly caches and restores data if it's expected to take >3 days to run.

 You can follow along with
 [this doc](https://cml.dev/doc/self-hosted-runners?tab=GitHub#allocating-cloud-compute-resources-with-cml)